McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin.md

     * [Synchronization](#synchronization)
     * [Communication](#communication)

-## Where does the plug-in store the data?
 The IDA Pro plug-in for Kam1n0 creates a folder ```~/Kam1n0/``` to store the plug-in data and errors.

-# Tutorial
 This tutorial first introduces Kam1n0's basic functionalities and then goes through a simple index and search example.

 ## Functionalities